 10 surprising facts about Antarctica

 Antarctica is the most mysterious continent on earth and humans have only explored the tops of the mountain ranges that peak above the ice sheets.
-There are currently 70 working research stations operated by 29 different countries all trying to find out more about this strange place, but what we do know so far is worrying to say the least.
-Here’s 10 surprising facts about the most unexplored place on earth.
+There are currently 70 working research stations operated by 29 different countries all trying to find out more about this strange place, but what we do know so far is worrying, to say the least.
+Here are 10 surprising facts about Antarctica.

 1 – We have no idea whats down there